microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 SV semantic strings not translated into SPIR-V BuiltIn decorations will be handled similarly as non-SV (arbitrary) semantic strings: a SPIR-V variable of the ``Input``/``Output`` storage class will be created for each entity with such semantic string.
-Then sort all semantic strings alphabetically, and assign ``Location`` numbers sequentially to each SPIR-V variable.
+Then sort all semantic strings according to declaration (the default, or if ``-fvk-stage-io-order=decl`` is given) or alphabetical (if ``-fvk-stage-io-order=alpha`` is given) order, and assign ``Location`` numbers sequentially to the corresponding SPIR-V variables.
 Note that this means flattening all structs if structs are used as function parameters or returns.

 There is an exception to the above rule for SV_Target[N].
 It will always be